 Believe it or not, the majority of women (unlike you because you are still reading this) have not educated themselves at all about birth.

-Can you believe ?
+Can you believe?
 Seriously!!!
-This blows my ever living mind.
-How could someone go into a something like childbirth without educating themselves??
+This blows my ever-living mind.
+How could someone go into something like childbirth without educating themselves??